JINHXu/Early-Sepsis-Prediction-using-TSF/README.md

 Code repository for Research Module with Prof. Riezler (WS22): Natalia, Pablo, Jinghua

-A self-supervised approach to early sepsis prediction using physiological features and clinical notes.
+A tranformer-based self-supervised approach to early sepsis prediction using physiological features and clinical notes.

 ## Data